-All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property or other irregularities resulting in the loss of cash, property or other assets of the university to UPD.
-Such reporting should be as timely and concurrent as possible to preserve and facilitate collection of evidence under the law enforcement supervision.
-Collection of evidence includes the seizure of electronic data storage devices as defined in Section 02.05 above.
+All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property, or other irregularities resulting in the loss of cash, property, or other university assets to the University Police Department (UPD).
+Reporting should be as timely and concurrent as possible.

 PROCEDURES FOR REPORTING CRIMINAL OFFENSES

-Employees who reasonably believe that a criminal offense has been committed involving a guest or member of the university community should report the suspected criminal act to UPD.
+Employees who reasonably believe that a criminal offense has been committed involving a guest or a member of the university community (this includes students, faculty, staff, and other members of the community) should report the suspected criminal act to UPD.
 Employees who are unsure about filing a UPD report should seek immediate guidance from their supervisor or administrative head.
-The UPD should notify the Office of Audits & Analysis, in cases involving theft, fraud, embezzlement, and irregularities resulting in the loss of cash or other assets of the University or when Audits & Analysis requests such information.
+When it will not adversely impact the investigation, UPD will notify the Texas State University System (TSUS) Office of Internal Audit at Texas State, in cases involving theft, fraud, embezzlement, and irregularities resulting in the loss of cash or other assets of the university, or when the TSUS Office of Internal Audit at Texas State requests such information.

-The director of Human Resources (HR) should report suspected or actual criminal offenses to the UPD.
-The HR director will notify the UPD when HR is contacted about an involuntary termination resulting from a personnel matter involving a suspected or actual criminal offense.
+The assistant vice president for Human Resources (HR) will report suspected or actual criminal offenses to UPD.
+The assistant vice president for HR will notify UPD when HR is contacted about any termination resulting from a personnel matter involving a suspected or actual criminal offense.

-The UPD will involve an internal auditor when investigating the possible loss or misappropriation of university assets and may have an internal auditor present when interviewing parties thought to have knowledge of the possible loss or misappropriation.
+UPD will involve the TSUS Office of Internal Audit at Texas State when investigating the possible loss or misappropriation of university assets and may have a representative from the TSUS Office of Internal Audit at Texas State present when interviewing parties thought to have knowledge of the possible loss or misappropriation.

-In the course of an investigation, the UPD or the Office of Audits & Analysis may require access to university information resources (e.g., electronic mail, centrally-managed file shares, employee computers, etc.).
-In all such situations, investigators shall request access from the vice president for Information Technology (IT) in accordance with Section 07. of UPPS No. 04.01.02, Information Resources Identity and Access Management.
-The request shall specify any evidence preservation or chain of custody procedures to be followed by IT staff.
+In the course of an investigation, UPD or the TSUS Office of Internal Audit at Texas State may require access to university information resources (e.g., email centrally managed file shares, employee computers, etc.).
+When it will not adversely impact the investigation, investigators shall request access from the vice president for Information Technology (IT) in accordance with Section 07. of UPPS No. 04.01.02, Information Resources Identity and Access Management.
+The request shall specify any evidence preservation or chain of custody procedures that IT staff should follow.